 To be awarded the Certified Therapeutic Recreation Specialist (CTRS) credential, the candidate must meet the eligibility requirements and pass a knowledge-based exam.
 When the candidate is awarded the CTRS credential, it serves as evidence that the individual, through knowledge and experience, has met NCTRC’s CTRS Certification Standards.
 The award of the CTRS credential is a limited license to use the titles of “Certified Therapeutic Recreation Specialist®” and “CTRS®” subject to NCTRC’s Certification Standards.
 Candidates are eligible to register for the NCTRC certification exam if they are in compliance with NCTRC’s Certification Standards and they have been found by NCTRC to meet all professional eligibility requirements through either the academic or equivalency path.

 Yes.
 You may begin to earn continuing education hours for your 5 year certification cycle once you have successfully completed the exam for certification and become certified.
 Please note that it is important to be sure that you have submitted all required documents if your application path was prior to degree being awarded.
 You will not be granted CTRS status until all required documents are received and reviewed.

 Go to Exam Preparation Tools for exam content resources and study aids on computer based testing.
 Review the NCTRC Standards information on the Exam, including the Exam Content Outline.
 The list of exam references is helpful for further information.

 You may register to take the last exam prior to your Recertification due date.
 If you do not pass the exam, your certification will become inactive.
 You will have a two year time period in which to take and pass the exam through the Reentry program.

 You will receive an unofficial pass or fail score notification on the screen after the completion of the exam.
-Official score reports will be emailed from Prometric.
+Official score reports will be emailed from PSI.

-Typically, the NCTRC exam is offered six times throughout the year utilizing a two-week testing window for each exam administration.
+Typically, the NCTRC exam is offered six times throughout the year utilizing a month long testing window for each exam administration.
 Please visit Exam at the NCTRC Website for more information.